 What?
 That it was terrible?
 Good Lord!
 Life was terrible!

-Only Asia was a little sunbeam warming Kathy's and my hearts.
+Only Asia was a sunbeam warming Kathy and my hearts.

-When Kathy told me that some relatives came and took Asia, I at once saw that it has broken her heart.
+When Kathy told me some relatives came and took Asia, I saw that it had broken her heart.
 Mine too.
+I guess.

 Only on her deathbed, Kathy told me that she found Asia in a pigsty.
 Totally naked.

 But she smiled at her in such a way that her heart ...